Ado Chale (1928 – )

 He also inlaid slices of petrified wood, agates, and other colorful hard-stones, such as lapis lazuli and malachite into black-lacquered low tables.
 He designed a table for the Dior showroom in Brussels, with the witty idea of inlaying mother-of-pearl buttons into the black lacquer.
 Each of his pieces is unique, as no two mineral specimens are the same.

 Ado Chale’s works have been displayed in several museums- World Exhibition in Montreal; Musée des Beaux Arts in Nancy, France; Musée Galliera in Paris.
-His pieces can be found in several notable private collections, among them Liliane Bettencourt, British royalty, and King Saud of Saudi Arabia.
+His pieces can be found in several notable private collections, among them Liliane Bettencourt, or British royalty.